Configuring the Storage

 Using OBS for Storage

-Use the combination of parallel file systems and obsutil.
-The parallel file system provided by OBS is an optimized high-performance file semantic system with millisecond-level access latency, TB/s-level bandwidth, and million-level IOPS.
-You can use obsutil, a command line tool for accessing OBS, to perform configurations in OBS, for example, creating a bucket, uploading, downloading, and deleting files/folders.
+Use OBS's parallel file system with obsutil for optimal performance.
+This system provides fast access to files, with low latency (milliseconds), high bandwidth (TB/s), and millions of IOPS.
+You can use obsutil, a command line tool for accessing OBS, to perform configurations in OBS, for example, creating a bucket, as well as uploading, downloading, and deleting files/folders.
 If you are familiar with command line interface (CLI), obsutil can provide you with better experience in batch processing and automated tasks.

 - Create a parallel file system on the OBS console.
 For details, see Creating a Parallel File System.

-- Download the corresponding obsutil to the BMS based on your OS and install it.
+- Download the corresponding obsutil to the ECS based on your OS and install it.
 For details, see Downloading and Installing obsutil.

 - Configure the OBS endpoint and AK/SK for obsutil to interconnect with OBS.
 You can use obsutil to perform operations on OBS buckets and objects only after obtaining the OBS authentication.
 For details, see Performing the Initial Configuration.

-- Use obsutil to upload and download OBS files in the BMS.
+- Use obsutil to upload and download OBS files in the server.
 For details about obsutil, see obsutil Introduction.

 Using EVS for Storage